ExpressionEngine/ExpressionEngine-User-Guide/docs/development/extension-hooks/model/role.md

 | \$delete_ids | `Array` | The primary key IDs of the models being deleted |
 | Returns      | `NULL`  | void                                            |

 Called before a bulk of role objects are deleted.
-If you need to do an expensive operation when members are deleted, it may be more efficient to handle it in bulk here.
+If you need to do an expensive operation when roles are deleted, it may be more efficient to handle it in bulk here.

 How it's called: